openbsd/src/lib/libcbor/README.md

 ## Contributions

-All bug reports and contributions are welcome.
-Please see https://github.com/PJK/libcbor for more info.
+Bug reports and contributions are welcome.
+Please see [CONTRIBUTING.md](https://github.com/PJK/libcbor/blob/master/CONTRIBUTING.md) for more info.

 Kudos to all the [contributors](https://github.com/PJK/libcbor/graphs/contributors)!